Struggling to get interviews?

 2. Outdoor activities

-Putting outdoor activities like hiking or camping on your resume is a great way to show employers that you lead a balanced life and stay healthy.
+Put outdoor activities like hiking or camping on your resume to show employers that you lead a balanced life and stay healthy.

 Not only that, but getting into nature in your spare time is helpful for mental health and avoiding burnout at work.